Chloride test - bloodSerum chloride test

 Why the Test is Performed

-Your doctor may order this test if you have signs of a disturbance in your body's fluid level or acid-base balance.
+Your doctor may order this test if you have signs that your body's fluid level or acid-base balance is disturbed.

 A typical normal range is 96 - 106 milliequivalents per liter (mEq/L).